SilverPrius/Store-App/README.md

 ![Home Route](/public/images/index-route.png)

 ### New Route (URL: /meals/new)
-Clicking the Create A New Meal link on the nav bar will redirect users to the New route.
+Clicking the Create A New Meal link on the nav bar will redirect users to the New route where a form will be displayed.
 To create, users must fill in the properties for the new meal and then click the Create Meal button.
 All parameters are required to be filled out in order to successfully create a new meal.

 Required input types for each property:
 - Name - String